Panax Ginseng: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Side Effects of Panax Ginseng

-Although panax ginseng is mostly well accepted, some people may develop adverse effects include headaches, insomnia issues, and digestive issues.
+Although panax ginseng is mostly well accepted, some people may develop adverse effects include headaches, insomnia issues, and issues.
 Additionally, panax ginseng allergies are possible in certain individuals.

 Rarely, taking too much panax ginseng might have negative consequences that are more severe, such as hypertension, diarrhea, restlessness, and exhilaration.
 To reduce these possible hazards, panax ginseng must be used sensibly and under the supervision of a healthcare professional.